-\subsection{Acknowledgments}
+\paragraph{Acknowledgments}

-The article contains results of the author's PhD thesis, written at the Institute of Mathematics of the Polish Academy of Sciences.
-The author would like to thank his advisor, prof.\ K.\ Palka, for numerous discussions and reading preliminary versions of the thesis.
-He would also like to thank Torgunn K.\ Moe, Marco Golla and Mikhail Zaidenberg for helpful discussions.
+The article contains results of my PhD thesis, written at the Institute of Mathematics of the Polish Academy of Sciences.
+I would like to thank my advisor, Karol Palka, for numerous conversations and reading preliminary versions of the thesis.
+I would also like to thank Torgunn K.\ Moe, Marco Golla and Mikhail Zaidenberg for helpful discussions.
 I am grateful to the referees for valuable suggestions.